pooja-prasannan/Assignment/README.md

-## Notes.
+## Kindly have a look at the source code in MASTER branch.

 Used Tailwindcss.Basically i am frontend developer(not used to do styling part), so i have done only minimal styling.
 Included code of Searching but could not integrated completely due to time limit.
-## Kindly have a look at the source code in MASTER branch.
+# Kindly have a look at the source code in MASTER branch.

 ### `Project at:`